Stable degenerations of singularities: Preliminaries

 \subsection{Qdlt pairs}

 The concept of qdlt pairs is introduced in \cite[Definition 35]{dFKX-dualcomplex}.

 \begin{defn} Let $D\subseteq X$ be a reduced divisor on a normal variety.
-We say $(X,D)$ is \emph{toroidal} if for any $x\in X$ there exists an SNC pair $x'\in (X',D')$ and a finite abelian group $G$ acting on it preserving every component of $D'$, such that locally
+We say $(X,D)$ is \emph{toroidal} if for any $x\in X$ there exists an SNC pair $x'\in (X',D')$ and a finite abelian group $G$ acting on it preserving every irreducible component of $D'$, such that the $G$-action is free in codimension one and Zariski locally we have

 \end{defn}

 \begin{defn}[\cite{dFKX-dualcomplex}*{Definition 35}] A \emph{qdlt} pair $(X,\Delta)$ is a log pair such that there exists an open set $U\subset X$ such that $\Delta|_U$ is reduced, $(U,\Delta|_U)$ is toroidal, and the log discrepancy $A_{X,\Delta}(F)>0$ for any prime divisor $F$ over $X$ whose center on $X$ is contained in $X\setminus U$.
 Note that when $\lfloor\Delta\rfloor$ is irreducible, being qdlt is equivalent to being plt.
 Similarly we can define \emph{sub-qdlt} pairs by allowing negative coefficients in $\Delta$. \end{defn}